Singer season 9: Renowned Singers Challenge Round

 Episode 6 is the sixth round of competition for Singer 2024, which is also the second renowned singers challenge round.
 It was broadcast live on 14 June 2024 at 20:00 CST.
 It was originally the second foreign guest challenge round, but was replaced by the renowned singers challenge round after Charlie Puth withdraw due to schedule problems.
-The second renowned singers challenge round follows the rules of rising singers challenge round，except that the renowned singers can only challenge the top four ranked singers in the second round overall ranking.
-Shang Wenjie fails in her challenge against Faouzia Ouihya while Tia Ray was successful in her challenge against Chanté Moore, which resulted in the elimination of Rachel Zhang.
+The second renowned singers challenge round follows the rules of rising singers challenge round, except that the renowned singers can only challenge the top four ranked singers in the second round overall ranking.
+Laure Shang fails in her challenge against Faouzia Ouihya while Tia Ray was successful in her challenge against Chanté Moore, which resulted in the elimination of Rachel Zhang.
 It is free song choice for Sun Nan and Rachel Zhang and the range of song choice for the rest of the singers is popular hits.